 Camp Conquer began as a private donation to provide children affected by the loss of their homes due to flooding with grief services.

-With additional donations and leveraging The Hospice of Baton Rouge’s network of volunteers, a five-day camp became a reality for children in Baton Rouge, La.
-Because of the success of the inaugural program, Camp Conquer will be available again in late December with a focus on dealing with grief during the holidays.
+With additional donations and leveraging The Hospice of Baton Rouge’s network of volunteers, three -day and five-day camps became a reality for children in Baton Rouge.

-Camp Conquer taught children how to identify, express, and most importantly conquer their emotions through activities that took them through five stages of grief.
-Each day, children were broken up into separate age groups so counselors can provide specialized activities and guidance.
-Because the camp ran solely on donations and volunteers it was free of charge for all children that attended.
+Camp Conquer teaches children how to identify, express, and most importantly conquer their emotions through activities that takes them through five stages of grief.
+Each day, children are broken up into separate age groups so counselors can provide specialized activities and guidance.
+Because the camp runs solely on donations and volunteers it is free of charge for all children that attend.

 “It has always been a dream of mine to provide children grief support in a fun, camp-like setting,” said Denise Domingue,Camp Conquer Coordinator and Social Worker Coordinator at The Hospice of Baton Rouge.
 “Through our hospice services, we are very familiar with how to help families deal with grief.”